CAcertOrg/cacert-infradocs/docs/external/extmon.rst

 Non-distribution packages and modifications
 -------------------------------------------

-* None
+The Puppet agent package and a few dependencies are installed from the official Puppet APT repository because the versions in Debian are too old to use modern Puppet features.

 Risk assessments on critical packages
 -------------------------------------

 The system provides no public services besides an Icinga2 agent that executes commands sent from :doc:`../systems/monitor`.

-The Puppet agent package and a few dependencies are installed from the official Puppet APT repository because the versions in Debian are too old to use modern Puppet features.

 Critical Configuration items
 ============================